 Dr. Tansman has years of experience diagnosing patients with a wide-range of cognitive and behavioral concerns.
 Trained in psychoeducational and psychodiagnostic testing and assessment, Dr. Tansman can effectively diagnose the following learning disabilities in both children and adults:

 In addition, Dr. Tansman can diagnose issues which often coincide with a learning disability, such as Attention-Deficit Hyperactivity Disorder or ADHD (previously referred to as Attention Deficit Disorder or ADD), as well as assess motor skills, sensory-perceptual functioning, visual-perceptual functioning and other executive functioning deficits.
-This in-depth assessment of the cognitive, behavioral and physical factors influencing you or your child's ability to learn will help to shape a unique and comprehensive approach to managing the learning disability.
+This in-depth assessment of the cognitive, behavioral and physical factors influencing a client's ability to learn will help to shape a unique and comprehensive approach to managing the learning disability.

 Formulating a learning disability diagnosis can be complex.
 Dr. Tansman will begin by gathering the patient's medical history and discussing the symptoms which initially led you to request a learning disability test.
 She will likely discuss your family history, as certain types of learning disabilities can be inherited from relatives, as well as discuss environmental and medical factors which may influence you or your child's ability to learn.